LGLucasG/AutonomousReforestationDrone/README.md

 ## 📄 This project in short

-This project, led by Julien GENESTE, follows on from the [POCDroneReforestation](https://github.com/Kariboo-Corp/POCDroneReforestation) project, in which an **Unmanned Aerial Vehicle** (UAV) equiped with a **seed cannon** was developped.
+This project, led by Julien GENESTE, was created in response to the many fires in Gironde and more generally in France.
+It follows on from the [POCDroneReforestation](https://github.com/Kariboo-Corp/POCDroneReforestation) project, in which an **Unmanned Aerial Vehicle** (UAV) equiped with a **seed cannon** was developped.
 At that point, the drone would only be teleoperated.
 The video above shows the results of that project, i.e. our starting point.

 The idea of this project is to make the drone autonomous using the middleware [ROS 2 (Humble)](https://docs.ros.org/en/humble/index.html).
 The objectives are as follows:
 - Find a way to **precisely locate** the drone at all times during the planting process
 - Make the drone **aware of its environment** using the proper sensors.
 (Is the terrain suitable for planting?
 Are there obstacles?)
 - **Generate a trajectory** to accomplish the mission, ensuring it is as **efficient** as possible.

-This project was created in response to the many fires in Gironde and more generally in France.
+In brief, we use **RTK** to locate the drone, a **3D camera** to detect obstacles beneath the drone and we define a **Back and Forth Path (BFP)** to cover the area.
+More insight into our solutions can be found in the [Project Report](docs/report).

 ## 🔍 About this project